SerializeField in Unity

 When should I use [System.NonSerialized]

-If you want Unity to discard the field value and reset to the declaration value during a Hot Reload, then use the [System.NonSerialized] attribute.
+If you want Unity to discard the field value and reset to the declaration value during a Hot Reload, use the [System.NonSerialized] attribute.

 What is this [field: SerializeField] stuff about?